The Pentacon Six System

 6) Down-loading the pictures to the computer and converting them from raw is complicated and tedious – no batch conversion from raw is available, and following the on-screen instructions generates error messages.
 There are work-arounds, but they do not appear to be documented.
 Doing this processing is definitely not an enjoyable experience.

 7) The main difference between this up-market state-of-the-art digital camera and a Pentacon Six is that with the Pentacon Six the photographer is in control and can easily control framing, shutter speed, aperture, focus, depth of field/differential focus and other factors that are crucial to the final image.
 Of course, the Pentacon Six is bigger and heavier, and you have to wait until the film is processed to see your results.
-But what counts ultimately is the quality of the image.
+But in most situations what counts ultimately is the quality of the image.
 And here, the Pentacon Six wins hands down.

 Conclusion: Not only do I enjoy the results I get from the Pentacon Six, I also enjoy the process of using it.
 Neither could be said of my experience with this expensive digital camera, so why use it?